'Decanted': A daughter's winemaking experiences inspires a mom to write a novel

 “A lot of the winery incidents in the book are based on what happened to my daughter when she was first learning about winemaking,” she said.

 "Decanted" tells the story of a young woman, aptly named Samantha, who chucks her Big 5 accounting job to work the wine harvest in France.
-It deftly interweaves the modern-day narrative with the story of her mentor, Aunt Vivian, an American in the early days of World War II in Paris.
+It deftly interweaves the modern-day narrative with the story of her mentor, Aunt Vivian, an American in Paris in the early days of World War II.

 Flashback scenes centering on Aunt Vivian flesh out the character and give readers insight into the decisions both she and her niece make for their lives.
 In the late 1930s, the sense of drama builds as Hitler prepares to invade France.
 Vivian is close to a long-sought career in the Parisian fashion world, but is she prepared to shelve all the groundwork she’s done to flee from possible danger?